lucylow/Covid_Control/README.md

 Website is LIVE at _________________
 Dashboard for UI/UX

+Interactive Demo

+To help understand the mechanisms and possibilities of ESP models, an interactive demo of the current state of the approach to NPI optimization is available at https://evolution.ml/esp/npi

+This demo will change as the models improve and new functionality is added

+The user can select a country by clicking on the map, and a Prescriptor from the Pareto front by clicking on the slider between Cases and NPIs.
+At the very left, the Presciptors prefer to minimize cases and therefore usually recommend establishing nearly all possible NPIs.
+At the very right, the Prescriptors prefer to minimize NPIs and therefore usually recommend lifting nearly all of them—usually resulting in an explosion of cases.
+The most interesting Prescriptors are therefore somewhere in the middle-left of this range.

+With more and better data and further development, the demo may eventually develop into a tool that can be used to augment human decision making in the pandemic.

 **Inclusivity and fairness:**
 The degree to which the data, model, and approaches consider particularly vulnerable groups in designing and implementing their solution will be evaluated.
 Teams may also be judged on documented evidence of the diversity of perspectives they sought input from during the development of their solution;